vorant94/vorant94/posts/usecallback-react-isnt-as-simple-as-people-consider-it/en.md

-# useCallback - React isn't as simple as people think it is
+# useCallback - React isn't as simple as people consider it

 *Recently I switched camps from Angular to React.
 Comparing these two technologies head-to-head is quite naive thing to do.
 There is a long-standing perception in the tech world, that React may lack some features, but it is simple and elegant, while Angular is complex and heavy, but it is a "batteries included" solution.
 Without experience with react I had nothing to do with this perception, but now it changed.
 I don't agree, that React is simple and `useCallback` is my proof*